christianwondeson/React_native_musicplayer/README.md

 # Music Player

-A Music player made my react-native with simple features
+A Music player made my react-native with simple features.
+This project helped me gain more experience on React Native.

 ## request
 please read **README.txt** file and open app-release.zip file it is the final app